Originally published August 2021. Updated April 2026.

 You would never pitch to a prospect and then wait a few weeks to see if they call you.
 You keep up a cadence of communication—check in, uncover and address objections, answer any questions.
 Potential hires also need continued communication in order to remain engaged.

 You might still be conducting interviews, but that doesn’t mean you can’t reach out to those who have already interviewed and update them as to where you are in the process.
-They will appreciate your effort and being kept in the loop.
+They will appreciate your effort and being kept in the loop, and it will make you stand out amongst your peers, as 65% of candidates report that they don’t receive consistent communication.

 Use the information you learn from actively listening to personalize the applicant’s experience as much as possible.
 Just as personalization is key to customer experience, it makes an impact on prospective employees as well.